- Many stepkids and adult stepkids suspect that liking their stepmom would be a betrayal of their mom.

 That sums up how many of the women with stepchildren I interviewed for my book, Stepmonster, felt about the stepmother role.
 They told me:

-• "The kids are hostile and rejecting no matter what I do.
+- "The kids are hostile and rejecting no matter what I do.
 I know it's not their fault.
 But it's as if I'm not supposed to have any feelings about it, let alone discuss them."

-• "I can't do anything right--if I buy them a present, they think I'm buying their love and if I don't, I'm cold and unloving."
+- "I can't do anything right.
+If I buy them a present, they think I'm buying their love and if I don't, I'm cold and unloving."

-- "My husband doesn't have many rules--so I look super strict and mean if I ask them not to eat with their hands!"
+- "My husband doesn't have many rules, so I look super strict and mean if I ask them not to eat with their hands!"

-• "Their mother says unkind things about me and calls every half hour while they're here.
+- "Their mother says unkind things about me and calls every half-hour while they're here.
 So it's hard to build a relationship with them."

 But they're correct that there are external forces, most beyond a stepmother's control, that may undermine her good intentions and best efforts with his children.
 These factors include loyalty binds, a child's jealousy and resentment, the Ex Factor, permissive parenting, cultural expectations about women and children, and a phenomenon called conflict by proxy.

-In spite of such obstacles, there is a widely-held notion that "If she's kind, they'll warm right up to her."
+In spite of such obstacles, there is a widely held notion that "if she's kind, they'll warm right up to her."
 "Just remember," one "expert" advised in an online article, "You'll get back what you give.
 Keep loving them."

 In this formula, the only good or successful stepmother is one who is embraced by her stepkids.
-Here's why that standard is so off the mark--and why kids of all ages really dislike their stepmothers.
+Here's why that standard is so off the mark, and why kids of all ages really dislike their stepmothers.

-When there is a loyalty bind, nothing's worse than stepmom bending over backwards to win the kids over.
+When there is a loyalty bind, nothing's worse than stepmom bending over backward to win the kids over.
 Drs.
 Larry Ganong and Marilyn Coleman found that such stepchildren and adult stepchildren are especially rejecting of a stepmother they find warm and appealing, as she elicits tremendously conflicted feelings.

 With a preadolescent or adolescent girl, possessiveness and jealousy will pose an even bigger problem, psychologist Mavis Hetherington found.
 In her Virginia Longitudinal Study of families who divorced and remarried, preteen and teen girls especially described the stepparent as an interloper in their world and an obstacle to intimacy with mom or dad.
-A stepmother may encounter particularly fierce resistance from a teen girl, both because she is close to her father, and because teen girls tend to model the feelings and attitudes of their mothers.
+A stepmother may encounter particularly fierce resistance from a teen girl, both because she is close to her father and because teen girls tend to model the feelings and attitudes of their mothers.

 Mom is likely to have primary custody, and if she's single, that can mean a lot of work and stress.
-She might let the little things--and then the not so little things--go.
+She might let the little things, and then the not so little things, go.
 Dad likely fears that if he angers his ex or the kids, he won't see them as much, and feels guilty that the kids went through a divorce.
 And so an "Always ‘Yes' Dad" is born.